jestnot/dnd-notes/content/index.md

 ---
-title: Welcome
+title: "Welcome to the Kyrka Campaign!"
 draft: false
 tags:
 ---
-# Welcome to the Kyrka Campaign!
 This site will act as the wiki for the world of Kyrka, as well as a reference for info on our party and sessions.

 # Current Status: Pre-Campaign Planning